Smatek1001/AI_DnD/Characters/NPCs/The_Forger.md

 **Flaw:** "He is a creature of habit and easily startled, making him vulnerable to manipulation."

 ## IV.
 Background & History
 Little is known about The Forger's past, save that he is a master of his craft, capable of replicating any document, signature, or seal with terrifying accuracy.
+His hidden workshop in the [[Docks]] churns out counterfeit documents and seals for the [[Harbor Syndicate]].
 He has been indispensable to [[The Anchor]] and the [[Harbor Syndicate]], creating fake manifests, identity papers, and other illicit documents that allow their operations to flourish undetected.
-He largely operates in a hidden workshop within the [[Syndicate Warehouse]].
+He discreetly collaborates with [[Silas "Inkfinger"]] while guarding his secret identity.
+This discreet professional tie to Silas, built on mutual respect for anonymity, avoids public Syndicate links, protecting both from exposure.

 ## V. Goals & Motivations
 ### Short-term Goals